kubesphere/website/content/en/docs/workspace-administration/upload-helm-based-application.md

 {{</ notice >}}

-5. The app appears in the template list with the status **Draft** after successfully uploaded, which means this app is under development.
+5. The app appears in the template list with the status **Developing** after successfully uploaded, which means this app is under development.
 The uploaded app is visible to all members in the same workspace.

 6. Click the app and the page opens with the **Versions** tab selected.
-Click the draft version to expand the menu, where you can see options including **Delete**, **Test Installation**, and **Submit for Review**.
+Click the draft version to expand the menu, where you can see options including **Delete**, **Install**, and **Submit for Release**.

 7. For more information about how to release your app to the App Store, refer to [Application Lifecycle Management](../../application-store/app-lifecycle-management/#step-2-upload-and-submit-application).